David McFarlan: Death

 A former international footballer, who captained the Scottish side for five years, Mr. David James McFarlan, of Sandcroft, Pyrford Heath, Pyrford, died on Tuesday the age of 77.
 He was on the way to his office in London, and had just alighted from a bus when he had a heart attack.
 He collapsed and died almost immediately.
 He had a serious illness a year ago but made a good recovery.
 In his time Mr McFarlan was a promising ail-round athlete.
 He captained the Scottish football team in 1883, 1884, 1886, and 1889.
 He was also a good cricketer, and was formerly captain of the Madras Club.
 He was also a member of the M.C.C.
 Mr. McFarlan came to Pyrford from Sunninghill 20 years ago.
 He played cricket for the late Mr. Carlos Clarke’s team at Sunninghill; for the late Mr Stoop’s team at Old Byfleet; and for Pyrford.
-He could still be relied upon to make plenty of runs the his later years, and he did not give up game until he was sixty.
+He could still be relied upon to make plenty of runs in his later years, and he did not give up game until he was sixty.
 McFarlan was a partner in the firm Messrs.
 Leslie and Anderson, of Billiterstreet, London, East Indian merchants.
 He the son of Gen. David McFarlan. and was the head of the Clan McFarlan.
 He had a residence in Scotland at Nether Auchendrane, near Ayr.
 Mr. McFarlan leaves a widow.
 The funeral took place yesterday (Friday) at Golders Green.